 Schema markup is designed to be flexible so that you can use more than one type of schema on the same website.
 For example, if your product pages include ingredients, there is an item type called “Product.”

-Those ingredients could then be marked up with separate properties by adding another schema within the same webpage and use the “recipe” schema markup to add all the ingredient properties.
+Those ingredients could then be marked up with separate properties by adding another schema within the same webpage and using the “recipe” schema markup to add all the ingredient properties.

 You should always use at least one schema to identify your content, but you can add more than one—they don’t need to be used in conjunction with each other.